 Hello.
-You can find out more about my books, films, articles, radio series, and live events at the books page.
-There’s cutting-edge news at currents.
+You can find out about my books – including the new one, Photo, Phyto, Proto, Nitro – and other work (radio series, articles) at the books page.
+There’s upcoming events etc. at currents.
 And other short posts via the sharks, surfers, and optics sections, depending on your mood.
 Come in and browse; the water’s lovely.

 Note the nice thumb print on the negative.